Introduction to Computational Psychiatry: How expectations and perception interact

 - Informatik, Medizin, Psychologie

-How do we perceive our world?
-How can we describe perception using computational modeling?
+- How does our brain perceive the world?
+How can perception be formalized using computational modeling?
 To what extent is this relevant for psychology and psychiatry?

-In this lecture model-based results from a recent study on subclinical persecutory ideation will be discussed.
-This will allow to describe one computational model (the Hierarchical Gaussian Filter, HGF) in detail.
+In the second part, model-based results from a recent study on subclinical persecutory ideation will be discussed.
+This will allow to describe one computational model of hierarchical Bayesian inference (the Hierarchical Gaussian Filter, HGF) in detail.

 This event is jointly organised by Medizinische Fakultät Carl Gustav Carus der Technischen Universität Dresden, Fakultät Psychologie der Technischen Universität Dresden and the University Clinics.